Praemium Imperiale medal and testimonial letter

-The International Advisors who recommend candidates are Lamberto Dini (former Prime Minister of Italy), Christopher Patten (Chancellor of the University of Oxford), Klaus-Dieter Lehmann (President of the Goethe-Institut), Jean-Pierre Raffarin (former Prime Minister of France) and Caroline Kennedy (former U.S. Ambassador to Japan).
+The International Advisors who recommend candidates are Lamberto Dini (former Prime Minister of Italy), Christopher Patten (Chancellor of the University of Oxford), Klaus-Dieter Lehmann (President of the Goethe-Institut), Jean-Pierre Raffarin (former Prime Minister of France) and Mr. Shinzo Abe (Former Prime Minister).

 With the help of their nomination committees, the International Advisors annually recommend candidates in each of five categories: painting, sculpture, architecture, music and theatre/film.
 Selection committees in the Japan Art Association review these recommendations and select one laureate in each category.
 Each of the five laureates receives an honorarium of 15 million yen, and a testimonial letter and medal that are presented to them at an awards ceremony held annually in autumn in Tokyo.